Lee Taft’s Full-Day Workshop

 -Paul Jackson, Director of Football S&C, Ole Miss Rebels

 “Lee performed a two-day course at our facility last year.
 We are a Physical Therapy and Fitness company with multiple locations.
-He designed a lecture that was pertinent to the Physical Therapist and our Personal Trainers.
-His knowledge, understanding, enthusiasm, and most important his ability to break down human movement into simplistic forms made this weekend course truly amazing.
-We still use many of the exercises, concepts, and teaching methods that we learned that weekend.
-If you are thinking about having Lee come to your facility you couldn’t ask for a better speaker and delivery of this information.
+He designed a lecture pertinent to the Physical Therapist and our Personal Trainers.
+His knowledge, understanding, enthusiasm, and, most important, his ability to break down human movement into simplistic forms made this weekend course truly amazing.
+We still use many exercises, concepts, and teaching methods we learned that weekend.
+If you are thinking about having Lee come to your facility, you couldn’t ask for a better speaker and delivery of this information.
 He is the Best!”

 –Greg Besson, MSPT, Partner at Moore Physical Therapy and Fitness

 “Lee Taft is a pioneer in the sports performance world.
 His work with multi-directional training was and is revolutionary.
 I consider him a mentor and one of the biggest influences on me as a sports performance coach.
 The RYPT program highly reflects his work.
 I look forward to continuing to learn from Lee.”

 – Bobby Smith, Founder & Owner, Reach Your Potential Training, Inc.